department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Monitoring.md

 ![](../../../../static/img/backend/grafana-query-example.png)

 If searching for data that has a specific key and value, the data can be searched using regex.
-In the example below, The query is looking for log lines that contain a key of “message” with a value of “Mobile Request”.
+In the example below, The query is looking for log lines that contain a key of "message" with a value of "Mobile Request".

 ###  How to Parse Logs